Pratt Institute School of Information

+The Pratt Institute School of Information is the information school of the Pratt Institute, a private university in New York City.

-Pratt Institute School of Information (SI or iSchool), previously School of Information and Library Science (SILS), administers the oldest Library and Information Science program in North America.
+The school administers the oldest Library and Information Science program in North America.
 It was created in Brooklyn, New York City, in 1890 shortly after Melvil Dewey created such a program at Columbia University in 1887.
-Pratt School of Information is one of the six schools of Pratt Institute.
-Based in Manhattan, the school administers a master of information and library science degree program that has been accredited by the American Library Association since the 1924/1925 academic year.
+Based in Manhattan, the school administers the Master of Library and Information Science degree program that has been accredited by the American Library Association since the 1924–1925 academic year.